finnix/finnix-docs/kernel-command-line.md

 The following kernel command line options are specific to Finnix:

-* `0`: Start locale (keyboard and language) configuration during early boot.
+* `0` / `locale-config` : Start locale (keyboard and language) configuration during early boot.
 This is the same as running the `0` command after boot. (`0` is chosen as it is hopefully as keyboard-agnostic of a key as possible before the keyboard layout can actually be specified).
 * `sshd`: Start the SSH daemon upon boot.
 * `passwd`: Set account passwords on the kernel command line.
 For example:
   * `passwd=foo` - Implicit root user, plain password "foo"